Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 Let's now have a look at the fourth and final syntactical element of Ælis, the one we haven't talked about much.

 The modifier is the fourth and final possible component of an Ælis sentence.
 It is marked by the morpheme iR ir, and expresses a context in which the interaction takes place.
-Essentially, the modifier is an umbrella category for anything that cannot be expressed by topic, agent, and patient alone.
-While the other three functions mainly interact with one another, the modifier applies to the other three functions equally.
+Essentially, the modifier is an umbrella category for anything that falls outside the scope of the topic, agent, and patient functions.
+The modifier is in some ways comparable to an adverbial clause.
+It can express things such as time, location, manner, cause, consequence, and many others.
+This is why it is not unimportant which root word immediately follows the function marker.
+This root word will determine the scope of the modifier; identify its type.

-The modifier has a high versatility, and is a powerful tool for creating sentences.
+The modifier adds a powerful tool to the syntax.
 The following chapters will have a look at the ways in which it can be used to one's advantage.

 As Ælis lacks verb conjugations, the modifier of time is the key to the otherwise missing time tenses.
 In other words, a time tense is expressed simply by adding an extra word to the sentence.
 Because there are 5 points on the axis of time, Ælis can also be considered to have 5 points in time in which an action can take place: